Maazcodes/SalesProject/README.md

 ## Sales Tool Project

 A tool for a company to submit and review sales reports of their sales agents. <br>
-This project is developed using Python, Django and Bootstrap
+This project is developed using Python, Django Restframework and Bootstrap

 #### The company can do the following activities: